stefanwesemann/Channel-Training-Analog-FDD-Repeater/README.md

 All scripts require the R packages "Threeway", "latex2exp", "pracma", "plyr", and "ggplot2".
 The code has been tested with R version 3.2.1.

 See each file for further documentation.

+##Usage

+Download the repository to a local directory, and set R's working directory to the same folder.
+It is important that all files are located in the same folder, otherwise the scripts will not find the underlying function definitions.

 ##Acknowledgements